petli/codplayer/doc/file-formats.md

 * `disc_id`: The Musicbrainz disc ID of the currently loaded disc, or `null` if no disc is loaded.

+* `source_disc_id`: The source disc ID that triggered the current play, which may be different from disc_id (e.g. for aliased discs).
+  Set to `null` if the disc isn't linked to another one.

 * `track`: Current track number being played, counting from 1.
 0 if stopped or no disc is loaded.